DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/Pilots/index.rst

 - provide a certificate, or a proxy, to start the pilot;
 - such certificate/proxy should have the `GenericPilot` property;
 - in case of multi-VO environment, the Pilot should set the `/Resources/Computing/CEDefaults/VirtualOrganization` (as done e.g. by `vm-pilot <https://github.com/DIRACGrid/DIRAC/blob/integration/src/DIRAC/WorkloadManagementSystem/Utilities/CloudBootstrap/vm-pilot#L122>`_);
-- find a way to start the pilots: VMDIRAC extension will make sure to create VirtualMachine contextualized to start Pilot3.
+- find a way to start the pilots: DIRAC will make sure to create VirtualMachine contextualized to start DIRAC Pilots.

 We have introduced a special command named "GetPilotVersion" that you should use, and possibly extend, in case you want to send/start pilots that don't know beforehand the (VO)DIRAC version they are going to install.